Jellyfish-AI/jf_agent/docs/github-setup-guide.md

 ## Instructions

 1. Add the following section to your environment variable file.
-This is the same file mentioned [in step 2](env-var-setup-guide.html).
+This is the same file mentioned in step 3 above.
 Adding the following variables allows the agent to access your GitHub data:
     <p class="code-block"><code>
         GITHUB_TOKEN=...
     </code></p>